eru123/php-router/README.md

  - `$handlers` - Optional route handlers.
 These can be any callable function, class static method, or object method call which accepts a `RouterState $state` object as a parameter.

 ### Serve files from a forbidden directory
-Static handler can serve files from a forbidden directory that can't be accessed by the client directly because of the web server configuration (e.g. Apache's `deny from all` directive).
+Static handler can serve files from a forbidden directory that can't be accessed by the client browser directly because of the web server configuration (e.g. Apache's `deny from all` directive).
+As long as the system user of the web server application have access to the directory, the static handler can serve the files.
 ```php
 $r->static('/', '/');
 ```